 Are less likely to be registered to vote.
-Among eligible Black voters, 68 percent are registered compared to the state rate of 83 percent.
+Among eligible Black voters, 68 percent are registered compared to the state rate of 83 percent.84 qual representation is essential to a strong democracy, and is critical to advancing equity in all areas of Black well-being.
+Below are a set of questions policymakers should explore with the Black community to improve civic engagement and advance racial equity in policymaking.

-Have almost no representation in the state
+Have almost no representation in the state Legislature.

-Legislature.
 The lack of the Black community's access and influence in politics and policymaking is evident in our state Legislature, where there is just one Black legislator out of 147 total.